 Spotlight: Crème Le Lis &

 Nostalgie is a social enterprise employing people with autism in the development of innovative new ice-cream flavours for sale in their café and ice-cream parlour close to the Stiemer Valley walkway.
-The owner, Caat, was one of the first local businesses to sign a Stiemer Deal leading to the development of a traditional ice-cream based on yogurt, caramelized oatmeal and honey sourced directly from the Stiemer Valley.
+The owner, Kaat, was one of the first local businesses to sign a Stiemer Deal leading to the development of a traditional ice-cream based on yogurt, caramelized oatmeal and honey sourced directly from the Stiemer Valley.
 With support from the City of Genk in branding and promotion of the new ice-cream, and the increased footfall from tourists and locals coming to the area, the result will be new customers for this local business creating sustainable social and economic benefits.

+How to support nature-based enterprises?
-Step 1 Awareness and strategic alignment

-Lack of awareness of the multiple benefits of nature-based solutions leads to a lack of support and financing, which in turn limits demand for the products and services of nature-based enterprises.
+Combining what we know about the characteristics of nature-based enterprises with the barriers and enablers to growth, in Connecting Nature we propose a three step, holistic approach for cities or publicsector agencies aimed at stimulating the start-up and growth of naturebased enterprises.
+This approach is being piloted by the partner cities of Connecting Nature, namely Poznań (PL), Genk (BE), Glasgow (UK), Malaga (ES), A Coruña (ES), Ioannina (GR), Pavlos Melas (GR), Nicosia (CY), Bologna (IT), Burgas (BU) and Sarajevo (BA), and their experience will be widely shared through the UrbanByNature programme.
+Step 1- Awareness and strategic alignment Lack of awareness of the multiple benefits of nature-based solutions leads to a lack of support and financing, which in turn limits demand for the products and services of nature-based enterprises.
 The converse is equally true; increased awareness leads to increased financing and increased demand.
 So how to raise awareness?
 In the public sector, a good first step is to consider how nature-based solutions may support the strategic goals of your city or community as outlined in city plans or other strategic planning documents.
-It is common that nature-based solutions may align with multiple goals social, economic and environmental.
-Nature-based solutions also align with global frameworks such as the UN Sustainable Development Goals.
+It is common that nature-based solutions may align with multiple goals social, economic and environmental Nature-based solutions also align with global frameworks such as the UN Sustainable Development Goals.
 The Connecting Nature Governance Guidebook provides an excellent introduction to making the case for nature-based solutions by aligning them with the wider goals of a city.
 Securing the awareness among and the support of political leaders and departmental heads for nature-based solutions in general, and more specifically the value nature-based enterprises can create in delivering these solutions, is of paramount importance.
 The Impact Assessment Guidebook is also helpful in terms of providing a list of nature-based solution benefits and the Technical Solutions Guidebook is useful in developing a thorough understanding of local context.
-Policy makers, practitioners, platforms such as the Connecting Nature Enterprise Platform and industry bodies such as construction federations, can play an important role in raising wider awareness about naturebased solutions and nature-based enterprises among private and third-sector organisations.

-Step 2 Building alliances

-Addressing the external and internal barriers faced by nature-based enterprises will require support and expertise from a broad coalition of experts.
+Policy makers, practitioners, platforms such as the Connecting Nature Enterprise Platform and industry bodies such as construction federations, can play an important role in raising wider awareness about nature-based solutions and naturebased enterprises among private and third-sector organisations.
+Step 2 - Building alliances Addressing the internal and external barriers faced by nature-based enterprises will require support and expertise from a broad coalition of experts.
 Mapping the expertise required and building strategic alliances is an important step.
 It is important to include nature-based enterprises directly in this process to ensure the support measures planned meet their actual needs.
 Connecting Nature recommends an open innovation approach engaging a wide variety of innovation ecosystem stakeholders in the development of a plan to support nature-based enterprises.
-The Connecting Nature Co-production Guidebook provides useful guidance on how to empower multiple actors to collaborate in building a common vision and plan including citizens and enterprises, academics, technicians, policy makers, local governments and NGOs.
+The Connecting Nature Co-production Guidebook provides useful guidance on how to empower multiple actors to collaborate in building a common vision and plan including Innovation Ecosystem nature-based solutions should be prioritised.